rust-lang/log/rfcs/0000-structured-logging.md

 Add support for structured logging to the `log` crate in both `std` and `no_std` environments, allowing log records to carry typed data beyond a textual message.
 This document serves as an introduction to what structured logging is all about, and as an RFC for an implementation in the `log` crate.

-`log` will provide a lightweight fundamental serialization API out-of-the-box that can be expanded to full `serde` support using crate features.
-It doesn't require crates implement any traits from `log` before their datastructures can be used in the `log!` macros.
-Instead, crates should implement `std::fmt::Debug` and `serde::Serialize`, which are traits they should by considering already.
+`log` will provide a lightweight fundamental serialization API out-of-the-box that allows a fixed set of common types from the standard library to be logged as structured values.
+Using optional Cargo features, that set can be expanded to support anything that implements `serde::Serialize + std::fmt::Debug`.
+It doesn't turn `log` into a pervasive public dependency to support structured logging for types outside the standard library.

 The API is heavily inspired by the `slog` logging framework.
-See [the implications for `log` users](#implications-for-dependents) for some more details.

 > NOTE: Code in this RFC uses recent language features like `impl Trait`, but can be implemented without them.